hack-2023/zkp-service/README.md

 - The service does not (at any time) processes the users plain text password
 - The service could be enhanced to present random challenges that could make this whole authentication flow more robust

+<b>TODO</b>

+- This is just one of the challenges that could be used for the authentication process, more and random challenges need to be thought of and included
+- The password hash rotate mechanism for resetting it by the user and also by the service in case they are leaked

 ## Running the application
 Relies on a postgres database, you can start one by the following command: